HeyHemi-dev/boilerplate-react-api-tw-shadcn-ui/README.md

 ## About Shadcn UI

-Shadcn UI is a set of [beautifully designed components](https://ui.shadcn.com/) that you can copy and paste into your apps.
+> Shadcn UI is a set of [beautifully designed components](https://ui.shadcn.com/) that you can copy and paste into your apps.
-Accessible.
+> Accessible.
 Customizable.
 Open Source.

+Shadcn is not a UI component library, instead it allows you build your own component library.
+Each ui element is ready to go with sensible defaults, but because you own the code, you can tailor each component specifically for your app.

+### How to Add UI Components

+Browse the [UI components](https://ui.shadcn.com/docs/components/).
+To use each UI component there are typically three steps:

+1. Run the CLI install command (installs into `components/ui`).
+2. Copy/paste the import into your react component.
+3. Copy/paste ui elements into your react component.

 ## Setup